Skip to content

 Brazil became a top-5 betting market.
 So I built a Brazil style into Aduarius.

 In its first regulated year, Brazil's online betting market produced R$37 billion – around US$7 billion – in gross gaming revenue.
-That was enough to make it the fifth-largest betting market on earth, behind only the US, UK, Russia and Italy, and it beat the government's own pre-launch forecast.
+In the same year it ranked as the fifth-largest betting market on earth, behind only the US, UK, Italy and Russia.
 Twenty-five million Brazilians placed a bet on a licensed platform.
 Eighteen months earlier, in legal terms, that market barely existed.

 When a market moves like that, generic ad creative stops being good enough.
 That gap is exactly what I built for: this year I added a dedicated Brazil style to Aduarius, the AI tool I run that turns a brief into on-brand ad creative in seconds.
 This is the thinking behind that call – the market read, the design decisions, and why a market-specific style is a product decision, not a decoration.